LPBeaulieu/Handwriting-OCR-ScriptReader/README.md

 The reason for this is that when you will scan a large document in a multi-page scanner, you will provide your scanner with a file root name (e.g. "my_text-") and the scanner will number them automatically (e.g."my_text-.jpg", "my_text-0001.jpg", "my_text-0002.jpg", "my_text-"0003.jpg", etc.) and the code would then label the subfolder within the "OCR Predictions" folder as "my_text".
 The OCR prediction results for each page will be added in sequence to the "my_text.rtf" file within the "my_text" subfolder of the "OCR Predictions" folder.
 Should you ever want to repeat the OCR prediction for a set of JPEG images, it would then be important to remove the "my_text" subfolder before running the "get_predictions.py" code once more, in order to avoid appending more text to the existing "my_text.rtf" file.

-When scanning the ScriptReader notebook pages generated with PrintANotebook, you would ideally need to scan them in a multi-page scanner, which is typically found in all-in-one printers.
+When scanning the <b>ScriptReader</b> notebook pages generated with PrintANotebook, you would ideally need to scan them in a multi-page scanner, which is typically found in all-in-one printers.
 Select 300 ppi resolution, JPEG file format, and the US Letter size settings and first scan the odd-pages (right-hand) by specifying a file name that ends with a hyphen.
 Once the pages are scanned, you would simply flip the recovered stack of pages and scan the reverse pages (starting with the last one on top of the stack).
 The code will automatically assemble the left- and right-hand pages in the right order when performing OCR predictions.

   <br><b>Well there you have it!</b> You're now ready to convert your handwritten text into digital format!
 You can now write at the cottage or in the park without worrying about your laptop's battery life and still get your document polished up in digital form in the end! 🎉📖